MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/topic-urs-facility-scheduling.md

 ### 3. Book the requirement

 After creating a facility resource and a requirement that calls for a facility, you can schedule the facility.
-Requirements that are part of a group (in the example above) can be scheduled via the book button to trigger the schedule assistant but not via drag and drop.
+Requirements that are part of a group can be scheduled via the **Book** button to trigger the schedule assistant, but not through drag and drop.
 Facility requirements not part of a group (single requirements) can be manually dragged and dropped to a facility on the schedule board or by using the schedule assistant.

 The schedule assistant considers availability of resources as well as other set requirement constraints, such as characteristics, organizational units, categories, etc.